 God controls time >> God’s timing >>

-God’s time is soon >> Relatively soon – John said it twice within a three-verse
+God’s time is soon >> Relatively soon – John

-day, and a day can be expanded to a thousand years, so the cross happened only
+day, and so the cross happened only

-soon.
+two days ago.
 Had they known that biblical dispensations occur approximately every 2000

 major biblical events occur roughly every 2000 years, His return would seem that

-timeframes existing all the way back to Adam.
+periods existing all the way back to Adam.
 This is highly suggestive that the

-70 Weeks
+70 Weeks / See also:

 Rev 1-1,2